AbleCorp/able-script-the-book/src/03-basics/03-control_flow.md

 ## Control flow
 To decide whatever code should be runned and run code repeatedly is basic block of most programming languages.
 AbleScript contains `if` conditions and loop.

-### If statements
+### Unless statements
-If statement decide if code should be runned or not by a condition.
+Unless statement decide if code should be runned or not by a condition.
 ```ablescript
 dim num 7;

 unless (num ain't 7)
 { /*Condition was not met*/ print; }
 ```
-If statements starts with keyword `if` followed by expression inside parantheses.
-If result of evaluated expression is `always`, following block of code will be run, else, it will be skipped and program execution will continue.
+Unless statements starts with keyword `unless` followed by expression inside parantheses.
+If result of evaluated expression is `never`, following block of code will be run, else, it will be skipped and program execution will continue.

-In AbleScript, there is no else branch, so to execute code if condition isn't met, you have to negate it.
+In AbleScript, there is no else branch, so to execute code if condition is met, you have to negate it.
 ```ablescript
 dim num 7;